-You are just transitioning from the life of a student to the life of an adult.
+You are just transitioning to life right after college.
 Suddenly, there are so many things to be responsible for and so many decisions to make.
 As you adjust to working full time and being out on your own, you will need to make sure that you have enough money for many grown-up concerns such as utilities, insurance, and food.

 You Can Also Benefit From Making Grown-Up Estate Planning Moves